 As you engage in this experience, be open minded, be curious and expect there to be some level of relief or positive benefit while loosely holding onto what the outcome might be.
 For example, when you go to a spin class or you see a therapist, you expect to feel something or to have some sort of shift or change occur, right?
 Same idea here.

-And you just might find that you
+And you just might find that you:

-feel clearer, lighter, and more energized.
+Feel clearer, lighter, and more energized.

-You feel a greater sense of happiness and spaciousness.
+Feel a greater sense of happiness and spaciousness.